avo-hq/docs.avohq.io/docs/3.0/resources.md

 :::option `self.title`

-The resource possesses an intelligent method for retrieving the title.
-It attempts to invoke a series of record methods in the following order: `name`, `title`, `label`, and `id`.
+Each Avo resource will try to figure out what the title of a record is.
+It will try the following attributes in order `name`, `title`, `label`, and fallback to the `id`.

 You can change it to something more specific, like the model's `first_name` or `slug` attributes.